Osgood T. Hadley

 Osgood Towns Hadley (January 19, 1838 – October 5, 1914) was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.

-Hadley was born in Nashua, New Hampshire on January 19, 1838.
-He married Susan F Carter (1841–1861) of Peterborough, New Hampshire on November 14, 1860.
-She died away September 17, 1861 and Hadley enlisted and was mustered into Federal service November 27, 1861, at Peterborough, New Hampshire.
+Hadley was born in Nashua, New Hampshire, on January 19, 1838.
+He married Susan F Carter of Peterborough, New Hampshire, on November 14, 1860.
+She died September 17, 1861, and Hadley enlisted and was mustered into Federal service November 27, 1861, at Peterborough, New Hampshire.

-He was awarded the Medal of Honor for extraordinary heroism on September 30, 1864, while serving as a Corporal with Company E, 6th New Hampshire Volunteer Infantry, at Pegram House, Virginia.
+He was awarded the Medal of Honor for extraordinary heroism on September 30, 1864, while serving as a corporal with Company E, 6th New Hampshire Volunteer Infantry, at Pegram House, Virginia.
 Despite heavy enemy fire, Corporal Hadley retrieved and defended his colors and brought it back to his regiment.
 His Medal of Honor was issued, on July 27, 1896.